[ Home | FAQ | Download ]

 We intend to add procedures from Australian Rainfall and Runoff 2016 to DRAINS as they become available, and to feature them in our workshops.
 The material released at www.arr.org.au by Engineers Australia includes an overview of new design rainfall patterns, hydrological losses, urban catchment land uses and other changes.
 Use of the rational method is discouraged, and new design rules will likely relate to ‘ensembles’ of design storms.
 Not enough information is available at present to implement these new procedures in DRAINS.

 June 28th, 2014

 The design procedure in DRAINS has been improved to produce more economic designs.

 The premium hydraulic model now allows overflow routes from a node in a channel system.
 This allows quasi 2D modelling of systems where flow spills out from a node and flows in a new second direction when the water level rises sufficiently.

 March 1st, 2013

 A fixed reporting time step of 0.1 minutes was introduced to allow smaller files.
-DRAINS now runs under Windows 8.
+DRAINS now runs under Windows 8 and later.

 July 27th, 2012